rogerz/rogerz.github.com/source/_posts/2013-09-29-component-with-font.md

 ---
-published:
-  - true
+published: true
-  - "true"
 layout: post
 title: Using javascript components with customized font
-comments: "true"
+comments: true
-categories: css font
+categories: component font css
 ---

 Some front-end components includes customized font.
 When using these modules in your project, it is important to put the font files in the right place.